FRCTeam1987/teambroncobots.com/_posts/2018-01-12-week-one-summary.markdown

 On Monday, we finally made it into our shop.
 We began prototyping different types of cube manipulators and elevators.

-We spent the rest of the week starting the CAD for the chasiss and using our CNC router and CNC mill to cut out prototypes quick and accurate.
+We spent the rest of the week starting the CAD for the chassis and using our CNC router and CNC mill to cut out prototypes quick and accurate.